floatdrop/express-error/README.md

 ## Html output

+You can see instant example by doing this:

 ```bash
 git clone https://github.com/floatdrop/node-parsetrace && cd $_
 npm i && node example
 open http://localhost:3000
 ```

+On localhost you should see something like that:

 ![screenshot](https://github.com/floatdrop/express-error-with-sources/raw/master/img/screenshot.png)

+(If you not - write an issue, we will figure it out)

 ## Text output